domenic-lam/NewDB/README.md

 # Class:
 Made for: https://johnguerra.co/classes/webDevelopment_fall_2020/
 # Project Objective:
 Develop a web app that allows users to create their own team of Pokemon and see its stats breakdown.
+Allow users to favorite Pokemon to move in and out of their team easily.
 # Screenshot:
 ![screenshot](/front/public/images/pokeScreenshot.png)
 # Instructions to build: